 For the Spring 2020 rewilding project, we head to the location of our new project, Slovakia, where we support our amazing partners, Broz, to restore the Danube floodplain forests.
-Our members were given the choice between meadow restoration, habitat restoration for the Pannonian root vole and protecting European pond turtle eggs & nests.
-Our members chose to support the wonderful work to protect Slovakia's endangered population of European pond turtles.
+This project assists the wonderful work happening to protect Slovakia's endangered population of European pond turtles.

 Work gets under way to prepare for the field season.